 My name is Soror Lind.
 I am a member of Sigma Gamma Rho Sorority, Inc. Welcome to the information page for the Women’s Wellness Initiative I am running in Sweden.
-I am a military wife and a member of our Sorority’s Military Initiatives Ad Hoc Committee Task Force.
-I am the lead for coordinating and maintaining contact with our active duty and retired Sorors and military family outside of the United States.
+I was a military wife and a member of our Sorority’s Military Initiatives Ad Hoc Committee Task Force between 2020 and 2022.
+I was the lead for coordinating and maintaining contact with our active duty and retired Sorors and military family outside of the United States.

-Since joining our illustrious Sorority in 2020, this is my first international service project.
-I chose Women’s and Girls Shelters across Sweden that serve domestic abuse victims.
+Since joining our illustrious Sorority in 2020, this was my first international service project.
+I chose Women’s and Girls’ Shelters across Sweden that serve domestic abuse victims.
 Why is this important?
 Here are some facts from the World Health Organization.

 Violence against women

-Key facts – Here is the source and link for more information.
+Key facts – Here are the source and link for more information.

 - Violence against women – particularly intimate partner violence and sexual violence – is a major public health problem and a violation of women’s human rights.